willarliss/GeneralLoss/documentation/loss_functions.md

 ### Description
 Mean squared error loss for multi-output regression.
 ### Parameters
- - y: pass
+ - y: A NxK array of continuous valued targets.
- - y_hat: pass
+ - y_hat: A NxK array of continuous valued predictions.
+ ### Returns
+ - A Nx1 array of computed losses.

 ___
 # bce_loss